anosike-ikenna/anosike-ikenna/README.md

 - 👋 Hi, I’m Ikenna
-- 👀 I’m interested in everything web development
+- 👀 I’m interested in everything Python
 - 📫 You can send me an email @ anosike212@gmail.com

 <!---